mon-gmx/mon-gmx.github.io/extras/intrusive_thoughts.md

 So here I may speak up on things that are bit controversial... or that's the idea anyway

+### Corporate world fucking sucks

 Corporate world withers your soul.
 Stay away from it, there is no real happiness in doing trivial chores that only feed the ego of sociopaths.
-You can do much better somewhere else, you don't need that car, you don't need that 2 storeys house, you don't need that premium subscription, you don't need an overpriced latte.
+You can do much better somewhere else, you don't need that car, you don't need that 2 storeys house, you don't need that premium subscription, you don't need an overpriced latte, you don't need AI, you don't need to chase a certification, you don't need to master scrum, you don't need to climb the ladder.
+Fuck the rat race and fuck those guys in their suit showing off their meaningless achievements, fuck those hollow glass and steel monoliths.
+Learn a trade, learn to fish, learn to grow food, learn to be happy.
+If you must join corporate, grab your share and run away, only soulless snakes long for having this in their lives.

 ### I think I was a DEI hire, and I am fine with it